fusionpbx/fusionpbx-docs/source/accounts/devices.rst

 * Select from the drop down box the make/model.
 * Populate the lines section.
 * Populate the Key section.
+* (Optional) Populate the Settings section.
+These settings are the same as the variables from Advanced > Default Settings > Provisioning and can be overridden in this settings section.
+Just set the variable for the device you are adding.
 * Edit other fields as needed.
 * Click Save